j0z/PlayM/README.txt

 Yes, the trailing '0' is still needed for mouse movement.

+----Mouse Button Presses----
+Currently, mouse button clicks are sent as keyboard messages (with the "KB" type).
+I'm not too happy about this, because it is counter-intuitive, but the KB input function easily handles it, while it would take some reengineering to make the mouse input function accept it.
+I'll probably change this eventually, but it'll have to do for now.

 You'll need to include the following to be able to compile PlayM: